How will the cities of the future look like?

 Co-living spaces, shared mobility and self-driving vehicles

 The future of our society is urban.
-According to Medium, urban population is going to treble in Africa and almost double in Asia over the next four decades, with over 50% of the land projected to become urban by 2030.
+Public forecasts predict that urban population is going to treble in Africa and almost double in Asia over the next four decades, with over 50% of the land projected to become urban by 2030.

 New housing options